 Chief of Urology at Harbor-UCLA Medical Center, and Assistant Professor of Urology.
 Dr. Blumberg received his MD from The George Washington School of Medicine.
 He completed his residency training at the Kaiser Permanente program in Los Angeles, followed by a 2-year fellowship in Kidney Transplantation at UCLA.
 His clinical interests are in kidney transplantation, complex kidney surgery for both benign and oncologic causes, penile cancer, testis cancer, and trauma.
 Dr. Blumberg also has a particularly strong interest in resident education.
 He helped to bring robotic surgery to Harbor-UCLA--the first robotics program in a county-run facility--and currently serves as Chair of the Robotic Surgery Steering Committee.
 More >

 Dr. Boxer sees patients at the Greater LA VA.
 He is an international leader in telemedicine and a national leader in health policy.
 He graduated from the University of Wisconsin undergraduate and medical schools and completed his training at UCLA in urology.
 Dr. Boxer also has a tele-urology clinic that consults with patients around California.
 He has been a health policy adviser to the White House, Senators and Governors.
-He was appointed to the Boards of the National Cancer Institute and the National Institute of Diabetes, Kidney, and Digestive Diseases.
+He was elected to the American Society of Clinical Oncology Foundation Board and appointed to the Boards of the National Cancer Institute and the National Institute of Diabetes, Kidney, and Digestive Diseases.
 He represented the US at the World Health Organization.
 He was finalist for Surgeon General of the US in 1997 and 2001 under the Clinton and Bush Administrations.

 Assistant Professor and Director of Urology at Martin Luther King, Jr. Community Hospital (MLKCH).
 Dr. Frencher received his MD from Albert Einstein College of Medicine and concurrently his MPH as a Macys Scholar from Columbia University's Mailman School for Public Health, his residency in General Surgery and Urology from Yale-New Haven Hospital and completed a Robert Wood Johnson Foundation Clinical Scholars Program at the University of California Los Angeles.
 He will focus on men's health, outcomes and community-partnered research, as well as leading the urology effort at MLKCH.